24th Meeting on Signal Transduction

 STS travel stipends

-The STS General Assembly decided to continue to distribute a total amount of 2,500.- EUR as STS travel stipends.
-With this money, the Society keeps on supporting up to ten young STS members (diploma/master or doctoral students) by a travel grant of 250.– EUR each.
+The STS decided to distribute a total amount of 1,000.- EUR as STS travel stipends.
+With this money, the Society keeps on supporting up to five young STS members (diploma/master or doctoral students) by a travel grant of 200.– EUR each.

 According to the stipend guidelines, it should be noted that the acceptance of this STS stipend requires a STS membership, which should be maintained for at least three more years.

 After notification 4-6 weeks before the STS Meeting successful applicants will be personally awarded during the STS Meeting in Weimar.
-The award ceremony will be part of the General Assembly of the Society.
 Awards will be made payable by cheque and must be cashed by December 31st of the same year at the latest (expiration date of the cheque).

 Since it is the policy of the STS to particularly encourage and support young scientists, chair people and heads of departments or institutes are not eligible for a poster award.
 Be prepared to present your poster at least on the day of your one-minute presentation.